Pinkyraj9977/To-do-list/README.md

 # To-do-list
-This is repository for project To-do-list using react
+This is repository for project To-do-list using html and css.